 Solving capacity gaps was the key advantage for 47% of the respondents.

-The Importance Of Choosing The Right Outsourcing Partner
+The Importance Of Choosing The Right Outsourcing Provider: Slack’s Success Story

 Slack, the popular project management software that has been growing steadily, offers a remarkable story of outsourcing success.

 Launched in 2013, Slack was making little progress in attracting users.
-Then they outsourced their design concept and reappeared with a remodeled logo, an overhauled app, and a redesigned commercial website.
+Then they outsourced their design concept and reappeared with a remodelled logo, an overhauled app, and a redesigned commercial website.

 The graph below clearly reflects how Slack has grown since then.